That moment is closer than you imagine.

 You'll be playing a song you've practiced dozens of times, and suddenly... flows.

 Your fingers move without thinking.
-The music comes naturally.
-You forget that you're "learning" and simply you touch.
+Music comes naturally.
+You forget that you are learning just like that you play.

 That moment is addictive.

-And it's the moment when you stop being someone who "is learning guitar" to become someone who plays guitar.
+And it's the moment when you stop being someone who is learning guitar to become someone who play guitar.

 Conclusion

-Right now, millions of people are making the decision to postpone their musical dreams.
+Right now, millions of people are making the decision to put off their musical dreams.

-Meanwhile, others are opening Yousician and completing their first gamified lesson.
+Meanwhile, others are opening Yousician and completing his first gamified lesson.

-They are browsing by Ultimate Guitar discovering that your favorite song only needs four chords.
+They are browsing Ultimate Guitar discovering that your favorite song only needs four chords.

-They are following the structured path of Fender Play towards musical competence.
+They are following the structured path of Fender Play towards musical competition.

 And the best news is that you can still do it.